 AFROTC Courses at CSU

-Students who are accepted into the Air Force ROTC four-year program will choose a major, with a minor in Aerospace Studies.
+Students who are accepted into the Air Force ROTC three to four year program will choose a major, with a minor in Aerospace Studies.
+Students pursuing an Air Force ROTC two year program will need to coordinate with the detachment cadre for more information.
 The following are the required courses.

 - General Military Course